We provide practical and creative solutions to workplace issues.

 - Preparing disability retirement applications

 Ms. Seltzer Torre has served as an Adjunct Professor of Law at American University Washington College of Law’s (WCL) since 2003.
-Most recently, she taught “Employment Discrimination” to upper level law students in the Fall 2015 semester.
-Previously, she taught “Employment Law: The Employment Relationship” to upper level law students.
+She has taught “Employment Discrimination” and “Employment Law: The Employment Relationship” to upper level law students.
 She is on the Faculty Board of the American University Washington College of Law Labor and Employment Law Forum.